JeffersonYu1/elkins-tmsca/README.md

 # Elkins High School TMSCA Competition
-Tools to enhance the execution of the contest.
+Tools to enhance the execution of the annual Math Contest hosted by [EHS](https://www.fortbendisd.com/ehs).
 Written by Jefferson Yu.

 ## About the Project
 ### Background